heysokam/confy/readme.md

 ![Confy](./res/banner.png)
-# confy: Comfortable and Configurable buildsystem for C and Nim
+# confy: Comfortable and Configurable buildsystem
-Confy is a Buildsystem for compiling code with ZigCC.
+Confy is a buildsystem for compiling code with ZigCC.
 Inspired by SCons, without the issues of a typeless language.
 You can expect:
 - Ergonomic, readable and minimal/simple syntax.
 - Behaves as a library.
 Builds your own binary that runs the compilation commands.
 - Imperative, not declarative.
 You own the flow control of your builder.
-- Sane project configuration defaults, unless explicitely changed.
+- Sane project configuration defaults.
 - Builds with `zig cc`.
 Auto-downloads the latest version for the host.

 _Note: ZigCC is the binary compiler used, but this doesn't mean we build Zig code._